 To verify this and to be as thorough as we can with our testing, we ran multiple audits on UserWay customer websites and on UserWay’s website itself.
 UserWay's main website, which obviously uses the full "AI'' plugin and not the free version, has also been manually adjusted to incorporate accessibility features, more specifically on top of the "AI'' widget.
 We believe that it is fair to expect that at the very least their own main website will be nothing less than highly accessible by relying solely on their own widget.

 Unfortunately, we found dozens of accessibility violations after running the audits.
 Some can be summed up as just bad practices and incorrect implementations.
 Others completely break the websites’ usability and accessibility for people with various disabilities, notably for blind users with screen-readers who make up 99% of plaintiffs involved in ADA lawsuits.
-Below you can find a video of how a blind person attempts to use userway.com with a screen-reader but it doesn't work.
+Below you can find a video of how a person who is blind attempts to use userway.com with a screen-reader but it doesn't work.

 You can download the userway.com accessibility audit PDF here: https://accessibe.com/downloads/other/userway-audit.pdf